 Science writer… systems thinker… pragmatic idealist

-I have just completed a master’s program in science writing at Johns Hopkins University and graduate in May 2020.
+I hold a master’s program in science writing from Johns Hopkins University.
 I divide my time between Vermont and Texas.
 I am working as an independent contractor, and am open to steady part-time remote work.

 - San Antonio Finds the Key to Flood Control in its Gardens.
 (2019, December 23).
 Southwest Dispatch.

 - Why You Want Oysters and a Salt Marsh Between You and a Hurricane.
 (2019, June 3).
 Vox.